 Adult to Youth Ratio: 1:5 for high school aged youth; 1:4 for middle school aged youth

 Accommodations: Housing is arranged at local churches, either on the floor at the church or on cots.
-Participants bring their own sleeping bag and pillow (no air mattresses).
-Buildings are air conditioned.
+Participants bring their own sleeping bag and pillow.
 Showers are provided.
-See FAQ under "Discover/Short Term" on www.DOORnetwork.org for more details.
+Visit the Discover section on each city's page for specific information. www.dooretworkk.org/locations.

 Cost: Weeklong: $305 per participant, Sunday evening through Friday noon.
 Covers lodging, all meals from Monday morning to Friday evening except Wednesday evening, and scheduling logistics.
 Weekend: $95 per participant.